whiletruedoio/tooling/docs/CIRRUS.md

 request and also add more steps to the pipeline, if your contribution demands it.

+In case you are using Podman as the backend, you need to install "podman-docker", too.
+Otherwise Cirrus CLI will fail, when it comes to `docker_builder` tasks.

 ### Testing Scenarios

 Testing can mean everything and nothing.
 There are hundreds of tests possible